 For the ‘Year of the Cow’, PETA Praises Patties That Make Cows Happy

-Singapore – In honour of the Year of the Cow, PETA has named the eight Best Veggie Burgers in Singapore, which come from restaurants across the country.
-Made from good-for-you ingredients such as quinoa, lentils, mushrooms, and Beyond Meat, veggie burgers are tasty and animal-friendly – unlike meaty ones.
+Hong Kong – In honour of the Year of the Cow, PETA has named the 10 Best Veggie Burgers in Hong Kong, which come from restaurants across the region.
+Made from good-for-you ingredients such as tempeh, tofu, mushrooms, beans, and OmniPork, veggie burgers are tasty and animal-friendly – unlike meaty ones.
 Cows killed for meat are confined to filthy feedlots, transported in all weather extremes to abattoirs, and strung up by one leg before their throats are slit, sometimes while they’re still conscious.
 It’s no wonder more and more people are opting for burgers without murder!

 In no particular order, here are the winners:

 - Hemingway’s Kefte Burger

 - 2084 Katsu Burger